astropy/halotools/README.md

 ## Citing Halotools

-Halotools is currently preparing for its first stable public release (v0.2).
 The v0.2 release will be accompanied with a code-release paper, currently being housed and developed in the repository stored here: https://github.com/aphearin/halotools_release_paper.

 If you use Halotools modules to support your science publication, we ask that you cite this paper in your work.
 A link to the source of the paper will be added to this section of the documentation as soon as the release-paper is submitted.
+See the *License and Citation Information* section of http://halotools.readthedocs.io for further information about how to properly cite Halotools.

 ---